-This Agreement shall be effective as of the 26th day of February, 2016, except as otherwise provided in the Agreement, and shall remain in full force and effect until the 30th day of June, 2017.
+This Agreement shall be effective as of the first payroll period of the fiscal year, July 1, 2021, except as otherwise provided in the Agreement, and shall remain in full force and effect until the 30th day of June, 2022.

-It shall be automatically renewed from year to year thereafter unless either party shall notify the other in writing at least one hundred fifty (150) calendar days prior to the expiration date that it desires to modify this Agreement.
+It will automatically renew from year to year thereafter unless either party shall notify the other in writing at least one hundred fifty (150) calendar days prior to the expiration date that it desires to modify this Agreement.